osuushi/JPEllucent/README.md

     <img data-jpel="logo.json">

-The JPEl library will automatically load logo.json and decode it.
+The JPEllucent library will automatically load logo.json and decode it.
 This will also work for dynamically added image tags (see below for browser support).

 ## Adding images dynamically